 ThaneMOD is a large, complex mod.
 Due to this, it is very likely to conflict with other story-based or gameplay-enhancing mods for ME3.
 Version 3.0 of the mod will be accompanied by an online resource that clarifies intermod compatibility and required patches, similar to what’s available for one of my other mods, BackOff.

 ThaneMOD is available for International versions of ME3, only.
-This is an English language localization that uses the “_INT” suffix on the TLK file and various PCC files.
+This is an English language localization that uses the “INT” suffix for various files.

 ThaneMOD is an extremely dialogue-heavy mod.
 Due to the time and labor required, other localizations will not be released as part of the main mod.
-I am, however, open to extending permission for others to create localizations.
-Modders interested in this should see the For Modders (forthcoming) part of the site.
+I am, however, open to extending permission for others to release translations.
+Modders interested in translating ThaneMOD or any of my other mods should see Patches + Translations.

 ThaneMOD’s changes are unfortunately confined to PC versions of the game.
 Console players should take advantage of the Spoilers section of the website and the ThaneMOD YouTube channel.